 Warning: Never show anyone your 24 word recovery phrase.
 If someone sees it, they can take your coins.
 The whole point of the recovery phrase is that anyone can input it into any wallet and regain access to the coins in the public address tied to it.
 The recovery phrase is just a private key translated into a standard called BIP39.
 For all intents and purposes, you need to treat the recovery phrase as the right to own the coins it belongs to.

 And that’s all!
 Congratulations on successfully setting up and backing up your Ledger.
-For more information on seed words and where they come from, read our blog post.

 You can also get your Billfodl below if you don’t already have one, or visit this page for more information.